meeloo/fretboarder/docs/index.md

 ## Easily create models of complex fretboards
 Features:
+* almost WYSIWYG: see what the fretboard will look like in 2D as you change parameters
 * supports up to 20 strings
 * simple and compound radius
 * left and right handed